 As summer temperatures start to soar, so does our craving for fresh and spicy food.
-With that in mind, it was time to check out the new dishes at our favorite haven for Thai cuisine, The Birdcage.
+With that in mind, it was time to check out the new dishes at our favorite haven for what could easily be called the best Thai restaurant in Cairo, The Birdcage.

 New on the menu: Kai Hor Bao Toey (Fried Chicken in Pandan Leaves), Kai Priow Wan (Fried Chicken in Sweet and Sour Sauce), Molten Chocolate Cake with Caramel.